GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_oauth/index.md

 {% include 'partials/extensions/mv2page-in-mv3.md' %}

-[OAuth2][1] is the industry-standard protocol for authorization.
+[OAuth2][oauth2] is the industry-standard protocol for authorization.
 It provides a mechanism for users to grant web and desktop applications access to private information without sharing their username, password and other private credentials.

-This tutorial builds an extension that accesses a user's Google contacts using the [Google People API][2] and the [Chrome Identity API][3].
+This tutorial builds an extension that accesses a user's Google contacts using the [Google People API][people-api] and the [Chrome Identity API][identity-api].
 Because extensions don't load over HTTPS, can't perform redirects or set cookies, they rely on the Chrome Identity API to use OAuth2.

 ## Get started {: #set_up }